Robinette’s Apple Haus & Winery

 Personal Phone Calls & Cell Phones

 Please keep personal phone calls to a minimum—they must not interfere with your work.
 You are permitted to make limited local area calls on company telephones for essential personal business during lunch or “break” periods only.
 Please do not abuse this privilege.
 Emergency calls regarding illness or injury to family members, changed family plans, or calls for similar reasons may be made at any time.
 Incoming urgent calls will be directed to you.
-Employees are not allowed to give out our toll-free numbers for long-distance friends or relatives for the purpose of personal phone calls.

 Please keep cell phone use limited while on duty.
 Do not talk on your cell phone while waiting on customers.